ehendrix23/tesla_dashcam/README.rst

     - Fixed: File created when providing a filename with --output and --monitor option did not put timestamp in filename to ensure unique filenames
     - Fixed: Argument to get release notes was provided incorrectly when checking for updates.
 Thank you to demonbane for fixing.
 0.1.13:
-    - New: Added support for rear camera (introduced in V10).
+    - New: Support for rear camera (introduced in V10).
 This also results in layouts having been modified to allow inclusion of rear camera. `Issue #71 <https://github.com/ehendrix23/tesla_dashcam/issues/71>`_
+    - New: Support for hardware encoding for systems with supported Intel GPUs.
+    - New: Support for hardware encoding on Raspberry Pi (RPi) (H.264 only) `Issue #66 <https://github.com/ehendrix23/tesla_dashcam/issues/66>`_
-    - New: New layout CROSS with front camera top centered, side camera underneath it, and rear camera then underneath side cameras centered.
+    - New: Layout CROSS with front camera top centered, side camera underneath it, and rear camera then underneath side cameras centered.
-    - New: New layout DIAMOND with front camera top centered, rear camera under front and side camera centered at the left and right of front&rear.
+    - New: Layout DIAMOND with front camera top centered, rear camera under front and side camera centered at the left and right of front&rear.
+    - New: Option --motion_only to fast-forward through the portions in the video that does not have anything motion (done through removal of duplicate frames).
+    - New: Option --skip_existing to skip creation of video files that already exist.
+Existence only is checked, not if layout etc are the same.
-    - New: Added option --perspective for showing side cameras to be displayed in perspective mode irrespective of layout.
+    - New: Option --perspective for showing side cameras to be displayed in perspective mode irrespective of layout.
 Layout PERSPECTIVE is thus same as layout FULLSCREEN with --perspective option.
-    - New: Added option --gpu_type to provide GPU installed in the system for Windows/Linux.
-Current supported options are nvidia, intel, and RPi.
-    - New: Ability to exclude cameras from the videos through options --no-front, --no-left, --no-right, and --no-rear.
-    - New: flag faststart can result in encoding issues on network shares, added option --no-faststart to allow not setting that flag. `Issue #62 <https://github.com/ehendrix23/tesla_dashcam/issues/62>`_
     - New: Options --start_offset and --end_offset can be used to provide starting and ending offset in seconds for resulting video (at folder level).
     - New: Options --start_timestamp and --end_timestamp can be used to restrict resulting video (and processing) to specific timestamps.
 This can be used in combination with --start_offset and/or --end_offset
+    - New: Options --no-front, --no-left, --no-right, and --no-rear to exclude camera(s) from the videos
+    - New: Option --gpu_type to provide GPU installed in the system for Windows/Linux.
+Current supported options are nvidia, intel, and RPi.
+    - New: Option  --no-faststart for not setting the faststart flag in the video files as doing this can result in encoding failures on network shares `Issue #62 <https://github.com/ehendrix23/tesla_dashcam/issues/62>`_
     - New: Option --temp_dir to provide a different path to store the temporary video files that are created `Issue #67 <https://github.com/ehendrix23/tesla_dashcam/issues/67>`_
-    - New: Added support for hardware encoding for systems with supported Intel GPUs.
-    - New: Added support for hardware encoding on Raspberry Pi (RPi) (H.264 only) `Issue #66 <https://github.com/ehendrix23/tesla_dashcam/issues/66>`_
     - New: Description metadata to include video was created by tesla_dashcam with version number.
     - Changed: WIDESCREEN layout will now by default show the front camera on top with higher resolution compared to others due to incorporation of rear camera
-    - Changed: If no source provided then folder SentryClips will be included as well together with SavedClips (SentryClips is new folder in V10).
+    - Changed: Include folder SentryClips in default source list if no source provided (SavedClips was already default).
     - Changed: Check to ensure that Python version is at required level or higher (currently 3.7).
     - Changed: Existence of font file (provided or default) will be checked and error returned if not existing.
     - Changed: Existence of ffmpeg will be checked and error returned if not existing.